andersonfrailey/andersonfrailey.github.io/_mdcontent/research.md

 **_The Effects of Privacy Regulation on the Supply of Stolen Data_** (Job Market Paper)

+Abstract: _Individuals are constantly generating streams of data collected by businesses, educational institutions, data brokers, and many other organizations.
+These organizations are regularly targeted by cyber criminals attempting to steal that data in order to exploit or sell it in online markets.
+In this paper I use a novel dataset of data breaches to study the effects of the European Union's General Data Protection Regulation (GDPR), a policy governing the collection and storage of user data, on the quantity of data available in the illicit market.
+Using a difference-in-differences design, I find that the GDPR caused a 61 percent reduction in the number of data breaches traded, but no reduction in the aggregate amount of data available.
+Analyzing the contents of the individual breaches, I find a nearly 70 percent increase in the amount of data they contain.
+The model I present in the paper shows that these results are consistent with low-value hacking targets becoming disproportionally less valuable after the GDPR, which in turn causes higher-value targets to make up a larger portion of post-GDPR data breaches._

 **_Stock Market Reactions to Cybersecurity Incident Disclosures_**

 ## Other Publications